Pylons/pyramid_cookbook/static_assets/files.rst

-If you need to serve a single file such as ``/robots.txt`` or ``/favicon.ico`` that *must* be served from the root, you cannot use a :term:`static view` to do it, as static views cannot serve files from the root (a static view must have a nonempty prefix such as ``/static``).
+If you need to serve a single file such as ``/robots.txt`` or ``/favicon.ico`` that *must* be served from the root, you cannot use a static view to do it, as static views cannot serve files from the root (a static view must have a nonempty prefix such as ``/static``).
 To work around this limitation, create views "by hand" that serve up the raw file data.
 Below is an example of creating two views: one serves up a